 Councils are showing local leadership in declaring climate emergencies and all of them have set out tough and ambitious decarbonisation targets.
 But recent CCN research has shown that county areas’ emissions have declined much slower than the major cities since 2005, and slower than any other part of England.

-CCN’s recent report on climate change provided the first ever look at climate issues facing county authorities.
+CCN’s report on climate change provided the first ever look at climate issues facing county authorities.
 It concluded that the government has been too city-focused in its decarbonisation efforts, and must provide funding for county councils and unitary authorities that addresses the size of the challenge they face.
 More broadly, it finds that the government risks undermining its 2050 net-zero target unless it commits more than the £11.6bn set aside for the whole country.

 Investing in sustainable infrastructure is also important to ensure that communities are properly protected when there are extreme weather events, which look set to get more likely as a result of climate change.
-Equally, county authorities play a big reactive role: they are on the front-line in responding to the consequences of the such as the recent floods in Derbyshire.